Grades Policy for Program

 Upon accepting a spot in our program, each player is mandated to uphold our program’s grades policy for the entire school year (or as long as they are a member of our program).
 The policy is as follows:

 The program will check each individual player’s grades at each grading period throughout the school year (with the first check being at the initial 6-week grading period of the Fall Trimester and every 6 weeks thereafter).

-Any player who has a "D" or an "F" in any class, will be mandated to either go to tutorial 2x per week OR see a tutor 2x per week until that grade is raised to at least a "C".
+It is requested that any player who has a "D" or an "F" in any class either go to tutorial 2x per week OR see a tutor 2x per week until that grade is raised to at least a "C".

 If a player has a “D” or “F” and does not provide the proof of attending tutorial or tutoring, then that player will be suspended from a practice for each tutoring/tutorial day missed.
 If we are not in season, those consequences will carry over in to the following season effective immediately at the first practice once tryouts are done.

 The above-mentioned procedures have been put in place to ensure that our program continues to hold its “in-class” tradition.
-We are not just a talented team on the court, but we hold ourselves to a higher standard within the classroom and community.
-However, this policy is going to be irrelevant to most players in the program as a majority of our program maintains a 3.0 or higher with no "Ds" or "Fs" but we are trying to ensure ALL our student-athletes prioritize their studies and receive the appropriate help they need, if necessary, to have all passing grades.
-So if anyone needs suggestions for tutors or anything, please don't hesitate to ask.
+We hold ourselves to a higher standard within the classroom and community and, therefore, are actively trying to ensure ALL our student-athletes prioritize their studies and receive the appropriate help they need, if necessary, to have all passing grades.
+So if anyone needs suggestions for tutors or any other form of assistance, please don't hesitate to ask.
 We have some great resources on campus, as well as within the community.

 Thank you in advance for your support of our program's priorities and standards.
 You can contact Coach Ambort any time if you have any questions or concerns.